Hapemo/Deepfake-Audio-Detection/README.md

 # TensorFlow with GPU acceleration using Windows, Docker and WSL2

-This project is built with reference to pendragon AI's example project.
-It is primary used to get the necessary component required for tensorflow gpu project with jupyter notebook.
-To find out more about pendragon, refer to the other readme for pendragon on the same directory.
+This project is built with reference to pendragon AI's example project, modified to use the ASSIST machine learning model.
+Pendragon is used to get the necessary docker component required for setting up a docker image and container with jupyter notebook.
+ASSIST is the main machine learning model used for this project.
+To find out more about pendragon or ASSIST, refer to the other readme on the same directory as this readme.

 # Get Started